List of Rocky characters: Union Cane

 Union Cane is a fictional boxer in the 1990 film Rocky V. He is portrayed by real-life boxer Mike Williams.

 Cane was born and raised in Cherry Hill, New Jersey, US.
 He began a career as a professional boxer, and began rising up the ranks to become the number one contender.
 He was represented by George Washington Duke, who was determined to get Cane in the ring with Rocky for a title match.
 Although Rocky was about to accept as he faced bankruptcy, he was diagnosed with brain damage and forced to retire, having already surrendered the title prior to his match with Ivan Drago.
-Union Cane fought for and won the vacant title in a tournament but was afforded little respect by the media, as he seen as a 'paper champion' by reporters, since he had never faced the previous title holder.
+Union Cane fought for and won the vacant title in a tournament but was afforded little respect by the media, as he was seen as a 'paper champion' by reporters, since he had never faced the previous title holder.
 He was the world heavyweight champion when he faced Tommy "The Machine" Gunn, Duke's newest client who had been trained by Rocky, and was knocked out in the first round.